-Heart health is at the core of overall wellness, yet cardiovascular diseases remain a leading cause of illness and death worldwide.
+Cardiovascular health is fundamental to overall wellness, yet heart disease remains the leading cause of morbidity and mortality worldwide (Smith et al., 2024).
 Every year, initiatives like American Heart Month aim to raise awareness about the importance of protecting and strengthening the heart through education and proactive health measures.
 While the month of February highlights this crucial cause, caring for your heart is a year-round commitment.

 A heart-healthy lifestyle begins with smart choices—staying active, eating a balanced diet, managing stress, and getting adequate sleep all play critical roles.
 However, even with the best intentions, modern life can make it challenging to meet all your heart’s needs through diet and lifestyle alone.
 That’s where supplements can provide essential support, filling nutritional gaps and offering targeted benefits for cardiovascular wellness.